lrydzkowski/Lexica/README.md

 #### How 'spelling' mode works

-- Each entry from given sets has its own counter which at the beginning is equal 0.
+1. Each entry from given sets has its own counter which at the beginning is equal 0.
-- Entries in given sets are randomized.
+2. Entries in given sets are randomized.
-- For each entry, an English pronunciation is played, and a user has to write the particular word.
+3. For each entry, an English pronunciation is played, and a user has to write the particular word.
-- After giving a correct answer:
+4. After giving a correct answer:
-  - A translation is showed.
+  4.1.
+A translation is showed.
-  - A counter for an entry is icremented by 1.
+  4.2.
+A counter for an entry is incremented by 1.
 If a counter for the particular entry reaches a number stored in Learning.NumOfOpenQuestions configuration option, then a question about this entry is not asked again.
-- After giving an incorrect answer:
+5. After giving an incorrect answer:
-  - A correct answer is showed.
+  5.1.
+A correct answer is showed.
-  - A translation is showed.
+  5.2.
+A translation is showed.
-  - A counter for an entry is set to 0.
+  5.3.
+A counter for an entry is set to 0.
 If Learning.ResetAfterMistake configuration option equals true, then all counters are set to 0.
-- After playing English pronunciation for all entries the following condition is checked:
+6. After playing English pronunciation for all entries the following condition is checked:
-  - If there are still entries with a counter lower than a number stored in Learning.NumOfOpenQuestions configuration option, then we go back to the first point.
+  6.1.
+If there are still entries with a counter lower than a number stored in Learning.NumOfOpenQuestions configuration option, then we go back to the point number 2.
-  - Otherwise, the mode is over.
+  6.2.
+Otherwise, the mode is over.

 ### 'Full' mode